 Achilles tendinitis describes an inflammatory change of the Achilles tendon without a tear of the tendon.
 Achilles tendinitis may be acute or chronic.
 The onset of pain is usually unilateral but may be found bilaterally.
-Achilles tendinitis is common in the third or fourth decade of life in patients who are active with sports or in jobs that require physical labor.
+Achilles tendinitis is common in the third or fourth decade of life in patients who are active in sports or in jobs that require physical labor.
 Pain is described at the insertion of the tendon in the heel bone or in the body of the tendon.

 The Achilles tendon is the largest and strongest tendon in the human body.
-The primary function of the Achilles tendon is to transmit the power of the calf to the foot enabling walking and running.
+The primary function of the Achilles tendon is to transmit the power of the calf to the foot, enabling walking and running.
 Achilles tendinitis (may also be spelled tendonitis) describes the inflammatory changes found at the insertion of the Achilles tendon into the back of the heel or within the body of the Achilles tendon.
 Achilles tendinitis is also called Albert's Disease or Achilles tendonitis.

 Achilles tendinitis can be broken into the categories of acute and chronic.
-The symptoms of acute Achilles tendinitis my come and go based upon your level of activity.
-Chronic Achilles tendinitis, which often follows a period of acute tendinitis, is characterized by chronic pain daily pain at the back of the heel.
+The symptoms of acute Achilles tendinitis may come and go based upon your level of activity.
+Chronic Achilles tendinitis, which often follows a period of acute tendinitis, is characterized by chronic pain daily at the back of the heel.
 Chronic Achilles tendinitis may also present with hypertrophy (enlargement) of the posterior heel.
 The amount of hypertrophy is often directly proportional to the duration of chronic Achilles tendinitis.
 Spurring from the heel bone into the Achilles tendon is often seen on x-ray and is the major reason for hypertrophy of the heel.
-Spurring is natural response by the bone as it attempts to prevent avulsion of the tendon.
+Spurring is a natural response by the bone as it attempts to prevent avulsion of the tendon.
 The Phillip-Fowler angle is used to describe the increase in the size of the heel on a lateral x-ray of the heel.

 Causes and contributing factors

 Achilles tendinitis is primarily a mechanical problem that is the result of excessive pull by the tendon on the posterior heel.
-Wearing low heeled shoes or going barefoot for an extended period of time may increase the tension within the Achilles tendon.
-Additional contributing factors include direct injury to the tendon or posterior heel, increasing age and poor nutritional status.
+Wearing low-heeled shoes or going barefoot for an extended period of time may increase the tension within the Achilles tendon.
+Additional contributing factors include direct injury to the tendon or posterior heel, increasing age, and poor nutritional status.
 Connective tissue disorders such as fibromyalgia and arthritis may make some individuals more susceptible to Achilles tendinitis.

-The differential diagnosis for Achilles tendinitis includes;
+The differential diagnosis for Achilles tendinitis includes:

 The symptoms of acute and chronic Achilles tendinitis can be significantly influenced by how close or how far the heel is to the ground.
 Wearing a slight heel lift (1/4") or shoe with an elevated heel can have a significant impact on the symptoms of Achilles tendinitis.
 Ice before and after activities may help.
-Aspirin, Tylenol, non-steroidal anti-inflammatories (NSAID's) or oral steroids are commonly used to treatment the symptoms.
+Aspirin, Tylenol, non-steroidal anti-inflammatories (NSAID's) or oral steroids are commonly used to treat the symptoms.
 Injectable steroids are not commonly used in cases of Achilles tendinitis.
 Injectable steroids may weaken the Achilles tendon and contribute to a tear in the tendon.